Youth Advisory Council (YAC)

 A Note to Teachers

-The Mini-Grant Program is designed to introduce students to the concept of a community foundation—an organization that invests charitable gifts and uses the income to support local needs.
-Teachers are encouraged to discuss terms such as grant, grant proposal, and budget to help students understand how community giving and youth leadership work hand-in-hand.
+The Youth-Led Mini-Grant Program is designed to introduce students to the role of a community foundation—an organization that invests charitable gifts and uses the earnings to support local needs.
+Teachers are encouraged to discuss concepts such as grants, grant proposals, and budgets to help students understand how youth leadership and community philanthropy work together.